wehimwich/gromet/README.md

-Gromet: the Go MET server
+_gromet_: the _go_ MET server
 =========================

-Gromet is a small server for multiplexing access to Paroscientific, Inc.
-MET3/4/4A  Meteorological Measurement System and Handar TSI Company Ultrasonic Wind Sensors.
-Currenlty only supports Perle serial-to-ethernet converter, though local serial connections or other s2e devices may be added upon request.
+_gromet_ is a small server for multiplexing access to Paroscientific, Inc. MET3/4/4A  Meteorological Measurement System and Vaisala WMT70x Ultrasonic Wind Sensors.
+It currenlty only supports Perle serial-to-ethernet converter, though local serial connections or other s2e devices may be added upon request.

 Installation
 ------------

-Install with
+(You must have the _go_ language installed.
+With FSLx this is usually done with _fsadapt_ as _root_.)

+As _root_:

-    cd /usr2/st
+    cd /usr2
     git clone https://github.com/nvi-inc/gromet.git
+    chmod -R prog.rtx gromet

+As _prog_:

+    cat <<EOF >>~/.profile
+    export GOPATH=~/go
+    PATH="$GOPATH/bin:/usr/local/go/bin:$PATH"
+    EOF
+    . ~/.profile
-    cd gromet
+    cd /usr2/gromet
     make

+As _root_:

+    git config --global --add safe.directory /usr2/gromet
-    sudo make install
+    make install

-This installs gromet and configures it to run on startup.
+This installs _gromet_ and configures it to run on startup.

-Then edit the configuration in `/usr2/control/gromet.yml` point to your serial-to-ethernet converter, and start gromet with
+Then edit the configuration in _/usr2/control/gromet.yml_ point to your serial-to-ethernet converter, and start _gromet_ with

-    systemctl --user start gromet
+    systemctl start gromet

-Note, this installation assumes you are using standard FS Linux directoires (under `/usr2`) and user "oper', for that you are using a systemd based OS.
-If this do not match your setup, edit the makefile appropriately.
+Note, this installation assumes you are using standard FS Linux directories (under _/usr2_) and user _oper_ and that you are using a `systemd` based OS.
+If this do not match your setup, edit the _Makefile_ appropriately.

 Upgrading
 ---------

 To upgrade, fetch the new source and reinstall

-    cd /usr2/st/gromet
+    cd /usr2/gromet
     git pull
     make

-    # If update to service is needed
+If an update to the service is needed, then as _root_:

-    sudo make install
+    make install
+    systemctl restart gromet

 You will be prompted to overwrite your configuration or not.
+Typically, you don't want to overwrite _/usr2/control/gromet.yml_ but it may need to be updated.